Capitals blow out Flyers 5-0 to win 9th consecutive game

-Washington has outscored its opponents 40-11 during the streak and passed the Columbus Blue Jackets for first place in the Metropolitan Division, Eastern Conference and the league.

-Andre Burakovsky also scored a power-play goal for the Capitals, who haven't allowed an even-strength goal in six games.
+''Everybody seems to be doing their job at a high level right now, and that's why we're being successful,'' said Williams, who has 14 goals this season.

+''When there's a breakdown, someone's there to help you out and when there's a total breakdown our goaltenders are there to shut the door.''
-Making his first start of 2017 in place of Vezina Trophy winner Braden Holtby, Grubauer was sharp especially early and on five successful penalty kills.

-The Flyers outshot the Capitals 13-5 in the first period, but couldn't crack Grubauer, who picked up the second shutout of the season and his career.
+That was Grubauer in making his first start of 2017 in place of Vezina Trophy winner Braden Holtby.
+He eventually got some goal support, but found a groove to pick up his second shutout of the season and his career.

-Burakovsky took advantage of a brutal turnover by Philadelphia defenseman Michael Del Zotto to score the first goal midway through the second period.

-Williams and Niskanen each beat Flyers starter Steve Mason twice in the first 6:36 of the third period to make it a blowout.

-Mason was pulled after allowing five goals on 17 shots and replaced by former Capitals goalie Michal Neuvirth, who made five saves in relief.
+''It helps seeing the puck there in the first couple of seconds to get into the game,'' Grubauer said. ''It's been a while since I've played, so guys kept it to the outside and I don't think we gave them too many chances in the first so that was good.''

-NOTES: Capitals D John Carlson left after the first period because of a lower-body injury. ...
+NOTES: Capitals D John Carlson left after the first period because of a lower-body injury, but coach Barry Trotz said he's ''possible'' to play Monday in Pittsburgh. ...
+Niskanen's goals were his first since Dec.
+13. ...
 D Shayne Gostisbehere returned to the Flyers' lineup after being a healthy scratch Saturday in Boston. ...
 Philadelphia RW Matt Read was out after getting cut in the loss to the Bruins. ...
-The Capitals recalled F Chandler Stephenson to be their 13th forward with road games coming up. ...
 Washington C Nicklas Backstrom was honored before the game for picking up his 500th assist on Jan.
 7 in Ottawa.
 Owner Ted Leonsis presented him with a golden stick to commemorate the achievement. ...
 The Capitals improved to 24-3-3 when scoring first.

 UP NEXT